-Property settlement can be resolved either by reaching agreement or by a decision of the Family Court.
+A property settlement can be resolved either by reaching an agreement or by a decision of the Family Court.

 The same general principles apply regardless of whether the parties were married or in a de facto relationship, however there are some differences in Western Australia.

 There are no set formulas in family law and each case is considered on a case-by-case basis.
 Generally, the approach taken in a property settlement matter follows a four-step process: